 Eases menopausal symptoms

-Soybeans provide a range of health benefits for women, including the alleviation of hot flashes in menopausal women.
+Soybeans provide a range of health benefits for women, including alleviating hot flashes in menopausal women.
 Soy food products are also associated with optimal bone health and help avoid osteoporosis.

 Improves skin conditions

 Miso is rich in antioxidants such as vitamin E, isoflavones, and saponins.
-Antioxidants helps protects the body from free radicals that can cause signs of aging as well as boosts overall health.
-Miso also contains linoleic acid, an essential fatty acid that helps your skin stay soft and free of pigments.
+Antioxidants help protect the body from free radicals that can cause signs of aging and boost overall health.
+It also contains linoleic acid, an essential fatty acid that helps your skin stay soft and pigment-free.

 What about the Salt in Miso?

-While miso itself is indeed high in salt, the Japanese consume it on a regular basis.
+While it has a high salt content, the Japanese consume it regularly.
 Recent studies have shown that miso does not appear to affect our cardiovascular system in the way that other high-sodium foods can.

-In addition, you don’t need a large spoonful of miso to make miso soup or as a seasoning in stir fries.
-You just need a little, which will go a long way.
-The miso flavor in miso soup shouldn’t be gut punching, it should be subtle enough to notice its existence without being overwhelming.
+In addition, you don’t need a large spoonful to make miso soup or as a seasoning in stir-fries.
+A little goes a long way.
+The flavor in miso soup shouldn’t be gut-punching; it should be subtle enough to notice its existence without being overwhelming.

-To decrease the body’s absorption of sodium, you can add vegetables high in potassium such as potatoes, spinach and other leafy vegetables, wakame and other seaweeds, and bamboo shoots.
-You could also decrease the amount of miso you add to the pot and load it up with more vegetables.
+To decrease the body’s absorption of sodium, you can add vegetables high in potassium, such as potatoes, spinach, other leafy vegetables, wakame seaweed, and bamboo shoots.
+You could also decrease the amount you add to the pot and load it with more vegetables.

 Another tip is to drink green tea to counterbalance the salt intake.

-While you won’t be able to absorb all the benefits of miso from just one bowl of miso soup, try to incorporate it into your daily meal.
+While you won’t be able to absorb all the benefits of just a bowl of soup, try incorporating it into your daily meal.
 Who knows, it may become your comfort food!
-You can easily adjust the ingredients to your preferences (any vegetable and protein works), and even prep it in advance for instant miso soup.
+You can easily adjust the ingredients to your preferences (any vegetable and protein works) and even prep it in advance for instant miso soup.

 How to Reap the Benefits of Miso